zsparal/api-documentation/source/reference/oauth2/authorize.rst

    :url: https://www.mollie.com/oauth2/authorize

 The Authorize endpoint is the endpoint on Mollie web site where the merchant logs in, and grants authorization to your client application.
-E.g. when the merchant clicks on the :ref:`Connect with Mollie button <oauth/overview>`, you should redirect the merchant to the Authorize endpoint.
+E.g. when the merchant clicks on the :doc:`Connect with Mollie button </oauth/overview>`, you should redirect the merchant to the Authorize endpoint.

 You should construct the Authorize URL from the endpoint and the parameters below.
 Then, you should redirect the